(somewhat conjectural)1

 Soon after the Return of the Noldor to Beleriand, Morgoth took Maedhros by deceit and trickery, and hung him by the wrist from the towers of Thangorodrim above Angband.
 He was rescued by Fingon and Thorondor, but lost his right hand.

 The third of the great battles in the Wars of Beleriand, the Dagor Aglareb, had profound consequences for Angband.
-Until that time (the year 60 of the First Age) Morgoth sent out hosts of Orcs in the hope of taking the Noldor by surprise.
+Until that time (the year I 60) Morgoth had sent out hosts of Orcs in the hope of taking the Noldor by surprise.
 The Noldor, though, chased these Orcs back to the very gates of Angband, and slew them to the last creature.
 From then until the Dagor Bragollach in I 455, a period of almost 400 years, Angband was surrounded by the Noldor; this is the time known as the Siege of Angband.

 Appearance and Construction

 Angband was primarily an underground fortress, at least after its initial destruction by the Valar in the Years of the Trees.
 Like its prototype, Utumno, it had many hidden underground chambers and vaults far beneath the earth.
-Its main features above ground were the three peaks of Thangorodrim, mighty towers of ash and slag raised above Angband's gates.
+Its main features above ground were the three peaks of Thangorodrim, mighty towers of ash and slag raised above Angband's gates after Morgoth's return to Middle-earth.

 The peaks of Thangorodrim were hollow, and from them channels and chimneys ran down to the deepest pits of Angband.
 So, Morgoth could produce poisonous clouds and vapours, as indeed he sent against the Noldor in Mithrim during the first days after their Return.